Kauaʻi: Valdemar Knudsen

-Knudsen was appointed land administrator by King Kamehameha for an area covering 400 km2, and was given the title konohiki as well as a position as a nobility under the king.
-Knudsen, who spoke fluent Hawaiian, later became an elected representative and an influential politician on the island.
+Knudsen was appointed land administrator by King Kamehameha IV for an area covering 400 km2, and was given the title konohiki as well as a position as a noble under the king.
+Knudsen, who spoke fluent Hawaiian, later became an elected representative and an influential politician.

 Knudsen lends his name to the Knudsen Gap, a narrow pass between Hã’upu Ridge and the Kahili Ridge.
-Its primary function was as a sugar farm planted by the Knudsen family.
+Its primary function was as a sugar farm.

+Hurricane Iniki

+Frank VanderSloot

+The historic 105-acre Valley House home on Kauai, where scenes from Jurassic Park and Pirates of the Caribbean were filmed, is owned by Frank VanderSloot, the wealthy creator of the health and wellness company "Melaleuca".
+He runs the two biggest meat processing facilities in the state.
+He is an advocate for localising Hawaii's cattle sector.
+He has said, "The pineapple has vanished.
+There is no more sugarcane.
+Cattle are actually the only thing left at the moment.."

+Mark Zuckerberg

 Geography

-Kauai's origins are volcanic, the island having been formed by the passage of the Pacific Plate over the Hawaii hotspot.
-At approximately five million years old, it is the oldest of the main islands.
-It consists of a large eroded shield volcano with a 9.3–12.4 mi diameter summit caldera and two flank calderas.
-Rejuvenation of the volcano 1.40–0.6 million years ago resulted in the eruption of lavas and cones over the eastern two-thirds of the island.
+The five-million-year-old island, the oldest of the main islands (Niʻihau is older), was formed volcanically as the Pacific Plate passed over the Hawaii hotspot.
+It consists of an eroded shield volcano with a 9.3–12.4 mi diameter summit caldera and two flanking calderas.
+Rejuvenation of the volcano 0.6–1.40 million years ago left lava flows and cones over the eastern two-thirds of the island.